 Food is one of the most fundamental requirements for living entities to survive.
 In humans, the digestive system consists of the digestive glands and the alimentary canal.
 Food provides all the minerals, vitamins and organic compounds that are required to grow and repair the body.
 Water plays a vital role in the digestion process and prevents the body from entering a state of dehydration.
 Biomolecules in food cannot be utilized by our body and hence need to be broken down into simpler substances in the digestive system.
 This process is known as digestion.
-Read on to learn more about digestion and absorption of food.

 Very Short Answer Type Questions